Psy-Fer/blue-crab/scripts/realtime-p2s/readme.md

 * `-t INT`:
     Timeout in seconds [default: 21600].
 The script will end if no new POD5 were written for this specified period of time.
 * `-p INT`:
     Maximum number of parallel conversion processes [default: 1].
-This value can be increased to keep up with the sequencing rate as necessary, depending on the numbe of CPU cores available.
+This value can be increased to keep up with the sequencing rate as necessary, depending on the number of CPU cores available.

+### Environment variables

+The following optional environment variables will be honoured by the real-time conversion script if they are set.

+- REALP2S_AUTO: make the script terminate as soon as the sequencing run in MinKNOW stops as explained above.
+- SLOW5TOOLS: path to the slow5tools binary
+- BLUECRAB: path to the blue-crab [launcher script](../README.md/)

 ## Simulation